ecasiano/pigsfli/pimc/README.md

 ## Installation

-This program has been successfully compiled and run on both Intel and AMD systems using clang, g++, pathscale and icpc.
+This program has been successfully compiled and run on Intel systems using clang and g++.
 Before installing, one needs to ensure that all dependencies are met.
 We recommend that the required libraries (boost) are installed in a `local` folder inside your home directory: `$HOME/local`.

 ## Dependencies

-The code is written in c++ and makes use of <a href="http://www.boost.org/">boost</a> libraries.
+The code is written in c++ and makes use of <a href="http://www.boost.org/">boost</a> libraries and the <a href="https://github.com/jarro2783/cxxopts">cxxopt</a> heade-only library for command-line arguments.

 We use many of the boost header-only libraries, but two libraries will need to be compiled: boost_program_options and boost_filesystem libraries.
 Let us assume that you will be installing both blitz and boost in the folder `$HOME/local` using the GNU C++ compiler.
 For icpc or clang, the changes should be obvious, and in particular for the Intel compiler you will need to use `intel-linux` as the toolset while for clang you will use `darwin`.